HELPING HAND: Union Junior Kya Wetzel Determined to Be There for Those Who Are Also Battling Ulcerative Colitis and Raising Awareness About the Invisible Disease

 Wetzel knows that very well.

-She remembers those scary days and nights when she was first diagnosed and wants to help other negotiate those unsettling times.
+She remembers those scary days and nights when she was first diagnosed and wants to help others negotiate those unsettling times.

 Someone to talk to.
 Someone who has made it.
 Someone to say everything is going to be all right.